Close

 Features:

-- UART over USB socket to transfer logged data
+* UART over USB for data transfer.

 Hardware